-Using~\eqref{eq:condliouv}, on checks that the following hold for any $\delta$ small enough (independent of $t$ and $\epsilon$), \begin{itemize} \item For all $t, \epsilon \in (0, 1]$, $\big(\lambda_\epsilon, \xi^t_\pm\big)$ is a pre-Liouville structure on $V$, \item The contact structures $\xi^t_\pm$ converge uniformly in the $C^0$ sense to $T\mathcal{F}$ as $t \rightarrow 0$. \end{itemize} Therefore, $\lambda_\mathcal{F}$ is (pre-)Liouville homotopic to a Liouville thickening obtained from the $1$-forms $\delta \beta$, $\alpha$ and contact approximations $\xi^t_\pm$ for $t$ small enough\footnote{Technically speaking, $\alpha$ is not smooth but $C^1$, but this does not impact the argument since we can also consider (pre-)Liouville structures which are only $C^1$ and smooth them afterwards.}.
+Using~\eqref{eq:condliouv}, one checks that the following hold for any $\delta$ small enough (independent of $t$ and $\epsilon$), \begin{itemize} \item For all $t, \epsilon \in (0, 1]$, $\big(\lambda_\epsilon, \xi^t_\pm\big)$ is a pre-Liouville structure on $V$, \item The contact structures $\xi^t_\pm$ converge uniformly in the $C^0$ sense to $T\mathcal{F}$ as $t \rightarrow 0$. \end{itemize} Therefore, $\lambda_{\alpha, \beta}$ is (pre-)Liouville homotopic to a Liouville thickening obtained from the $1$-forms $\delta \beta$, $\alpha$ and contact approximations $\xi^t_\pm$ for $t$ small enough\footnote{Technically speaking, $\alpha$ is only $C^1$ rather than smooth, but this does not impact the argument since we can also consider (pre-)Liouville structures which are only $C^1$ and smooth them afterwards.}.
 One then concludes by applying Proposition~\ref{propintro:deffill}. \end{proof}

 As a consequence, the Liouville structures obtained in Corollary~\ref{cor:Zung} are independent of all choices up to Liouville homotopy.
 Therefore, any Liouville thickening of $\mathcal{F}$ is Liouville homotopic to one coming from a Liouville pair.
-The latter enjoy nice properties; for instance, their Liouville vector field is easy to compute and their skeleton is a codimension-$1$ submanifold diffeomorphic to $M$, see~\cite{Mas24}.
+The latter enjoy nice properties; for instance, their Liouville vector fields are easy to compute and their skeleta are codimension-$1$ submanifolds diffeomorphic to $M$; see~\cite{Mas24}.